In world's biggest democracy, parliament doesn't work

 An estimated $50,000 in running expenses and MPs' daily allowances is wasted for every hour of parliamentary time lost.
 But the biggest cost is caused by the legislature's failure to introduce, debate and pass bills crucial to the functioning of the state and its economy.

-Disruptions meant an average of 35 percent of sitting time was lost in the Lok Sabha over those sessions, and 17 percent of the bills passed there were done so after less than five minutes of debate.
+Disruptions meant an average of 35 percent of sitting time was lost in the lower house of parliament over those sessions, and 17 percent of the bills passed there were done so after less than five minutes of debate.

 "The purpose of parliamentary democracy is to provide a forum for reasoned deliberation," the Times of India fumed in an editorial.
 "By wrecking this very platform, MPs can neither resolve contentious issues nor do their jobs as lawmakers."